Altaxo/Altaxo/_posts/2024-12-06-transition-to-net9.md

 In January 2025, I will completely switch to .NET 9.0.
 The last version of Altaxo using the .NET framework will remain for some time available, to make sure that all installations can update properly.
-Then, we will have two distibutions of Altaxo: (i) a distribution that requires that .NET 9.0 is installed on the computer, and (ii) a standalone version, that comes with local files of .NET 9.0.
+Then, we will have two distibutions of Altaxo: (i) a distribution that requires that .NET 9.0 is installed on the computer, and (ii) a so-called self-contained version, that comes with local files of .NET 9.0.
 The advantages and disadvantages are:

 **Distribution that requires .NET 9.0 installed**